 Role in the project

 Dr. ir.
 Koen Willekens of the research domain ‘Crop Husbandry & Environment’ of the Plant Sciences unit of ILVO will be work package 3 leader.
 Chemical soil and plant analyses of the Belgian trial, as well as the nematode community assessment will be performed at ILVO.
-The latter will be under the guidance of prof. dr.ir.
-Nicole Viaene, group leader of Nematology, Plant Health, ILVO.
+The latter will be under the guidance of Senior Researcher Lieven Waeyenberge, Nematology, Plant Sciences Unit, ILVO.